Alba (motorcycle)

 The Alba motorcycle was manufactured at Stettin between 1919 and 1924 by Alfred Baruch.
 They featured four-stroke engines of 198cc, 247cc and 249cc capacity.
 Alba also manufactured three-wheeled delivery vans, as well as supplying engines to other manufacturers such as Huy and Teco.
 Although the company stopped manufacture in the mid-1920s, Alfred's son Manfred continued to supply spares up to the mid-1930s.

+The company was formally established on 3 August 1918 as Alba-Werke GmbH in Stettin-Möhringen (now Szczecin, Poland).
+The brand name “Alba” is believed to derive from the initials of its founder, Albert Baruch.
+In addition to Huy and Teco, Alba engines were reportedly also used by manufacturers such as Mazzucchelli and Raakete.
+The company produced a three-wheeled delivery vehicle (’‘Lastendreirad’’) powered by a 195cc engine, which in Germany during 1925–1926 could be operated without a driving licence or vehicle tax.
+The firm declared bankruptcy in 1926 amid the difficult economic conditions of the period.Erwin Tragatsch, ‘‘Alle Motorräder 1894–1981’’, Motorbuch Verlag.